New Prairie United School Corporation

 New Prairie United School Corporation operates five schools in Indiana.

 The district, mostly in LaPorte County, includes the Hudson Lake and Rolling Prairie census-designated places, as well as a northeast portion of the City of LaPorte.
 The district includes almost all of Kankakee Township, and all of the townships of Galena, Hudson, and Wills.

 Athletics

-New Prairie High School's athletic director is Mr. Mark McBride.
 New Prairie High School was formerly a founding member of the Northern State Conference, which includes the schools of Bremen, Culver Community, Jimtown, John Glenn, Knox, Laville, Triton, and New Prairie.
 NPHS now belongs to the Northern Indiana Conference.